mbarkdull/FormicidaeMolecularEvolution/README.md

 ### 8.3 Running BUSTED\[S\]

+#### Running BUSTED\[S\] single-threaded

+Natively, HyPhy analyses will attempt to use as many threads as possible; however, only some steps can be run in a mult-threaded manner.
+This method of running BUSTED\[S\] will run on a single orthogroup at a time.
 To run BUSTED\[S\], use the Bash script `./scripts/DataRunningBusted`.
 This script will run BUSTED\[S\] to test for positive selection on the sequences.
 To run this step, use the command `./scripts/DataRunningBusted [absolute path to the gene tree files from Orthofinder, something like /workdir/mb2337/FormicidaeMolecularEvolution/5_Orthofinder/fasta/Orthofinder/Results*/Gene_Trees]`.

+#### Running BUSTED\[S\] multi-threaded

+To speed up analysis, different orthogroups can be run simultaneously.
+To run BUSTED\[S\] in this manner, use the command `./scripts/BUSTEDmultithreaded [absolute path to the gene tree files from Orthofinder, something like /workdir/mb2337/FormicidaeMolecularEvolution/5_Orthofinder/fasta/Orthofinder/Results*/Gene_Trees]`.
+I would recommend this approach.

 ### 8.4 Parsing results from BUSTED\[S\]